Vitamin D deficiency: Supplement

-In the United States and Canada as of 2016, the amount of vitamin D recommended is 400 IU per day for children, 600 day for adults up to age 70, and 800 day for people over age 70.
+In the United States, the Food and Nutrition Board at the National Academies of Sciences, Engineering, and Medicine has established Recommended Dietary Allowances and Adequate Intakes for vitamin D. These values range from 15 to 20 μg (600–800 IU) for adults and from 10 to 15 μg (400–600 IU) for infants, children, and adolescents, depending on age.
 The Canadian Paediatric Society recommends that pregnant or breastfeeding women consider taking 2000 IU/day, that all babies who are exclusively breastfed receive a supplement of 400 day, and that babies living north of 55°N get 800 day from October to April.

 Treating vitamin D deficiency depends on the severity of the deficit.
 Treatment involves an initial high-dosage treatment phase until the required serum levels are reached, followed by the maintenance of the acquired levels.
 The lower the 25(OH)D serum concentration is before treatment, the higher the dosage that is needed to quickly reach an acceptable serum level.

 The initial high-dosage treatment can be given on a daily or weekly basis or can be given in form of one or several single doses (also known as stoss therapy, from the German word Stoß, meaning "push").

 Therapy prescriptions vary, and there is no consensus yet on how best to arrive at an optimum serum level.
 While there is evidence that vitamin D_{3} raises 25(OH)D blood levels more effectively than vitamin D_{2}, other evidence indicates that D_{2} and D_{3} are equal for maintaining 25(OH)D status.